 Through the Girl Scout Cookie Program, girls as young as five develop these five essential skills that will help them be successful today and throughout their lives:

-But the exciting skill building isn’t just tied to the cookies themselves!
-Girls of all Girl Scout levels can continue honing their entrepreneurial skills by earning the Cookie Business badges, Cookie Entrepreneur Family pin, and the Financial Literacy badges year over year.
+But building their business know-how isn?t just tied to the cookies themselves!
+Girl Scouts at any level can continue honing their entrepreneurial skills by earning the Cookie Business badges, Cookie Entrepreneur Family Pin, and the Financial Literacy badges year over year

 Before your cookie bosses open shop, be sure to check out these helpful troop leader resources that will empower you to: